Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Ravens stats and trends

-- This season, the Ravens are winless against the spread when entering a game as a favorite of 4.5 points or more (in five chances).

-- Baltimore's games this year have hit the over in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Baltimore has hit the over in 41.7% of its opportunities this year (five times over 12 games with a set point total).

-- Baltimore is 2-3 against the spread and 4-1 overall in games when it puts up more than 24.3 points.
+- Baltimore is 2-3 against the spread and 4-1 overall this season when the team scores more than 24.3 points.

 - The Ravens have turned the ball over 17 times this season, seven more turnovers than the Steelers have forced (10).